baboune/ai-persona/sw-engineer/principal-engineer.md

 When testing *.kt or *.java projects or files, use Junit, refer to [Junit](./instructions/junit-testing.md).

+When testing for helm charts refer to [Helm chart testing](./instructions/helm-chart-testing.md).

 ## Coding

 For coding *.kt or *.java projects of files, refer